 Current research programmes, recent publications etc are available on the Portal for the laboratory of Professor Holdsworth: HERE

-Keywords: N-degron pathways, The N-end rule pathway of ubiquitin-mediated targeted proteolysis, protein degradation, proteostasis, oxygen, hypoxia, , nitric oxide (NO), plant genetics
+Keywords: N-degron pathways, The N-end rule pathway of ubiquitin-mediated targeted proteolysis, protein degradation, proteostasis, oxygen sensing, hypoxia, , nitric oxide (NO) sensing, plant genetics

-My research work in recent years has focused on discovering the role that N-degron pathways (formally known as the N-end rule pathway of ubiquitin-mediated proteolysis) play in regulating plant growth and development and response to the environment.
-This has included our discoveries that the Cys branch of the PRT6 N-degron pathway acts as the molecular mechanism for oxygen sensing in flowering plants (Nature 2011), that it acts as a key nitric oxide sensing mechanism in plants (Molecular Cell, 2014), controls response to multiple abiotic stresses (Current Biology 2017) biotic stresses (New Phytologist 2018), photomorphogenesis (Current Biology 2015), influences the stability of key regulatory proteins (Nature Communications 2018), and that manipulation of the pathway leads to water-logging tolerant barley (Plant Biotechnology Journal 2016).
+My research work in recent years has focused on understand the importance of oxygen sensing in plants (recent review here), and discovering the roles that the N-degron pathways of ubiquitin-mediated proteolysis play in regulating plant development and responses to the environment (recent review here).
+This included the discovery that the pathway controlled by the E3 ligase PRT6 acts as a molecular mechanism for oxygen sensing in flowering plants (Nature 2011), and as a nitric oxide sensing mechanism (Molecular Cell, 2014, Nature Communications, 2019).
+We showed that the pathway controls development (PNAS 2009), response to multiple abiotic (Current Biology 2017, Nature Communications 2023) and biotic stresses (BMC Plant Biology 2016, New Phytologist 2018, Plant Direct 2019), and that oxygen-sensing through this pathway is a component of skotomorphogenesis (Current Biology 2015) and mitochondrial retrograde signalling (Current Biology 2022).
+The pathway influences the oxygen-dependent half-life of key nuclear regulatory proteins (Nature Communications 2018, New Phytologist 2021), and manipulation of the pathway enhances water-logging tolerance in barley (Plant Biotechnology Journal 2016).
+The oxygen-sensing pathway contributes to geographical adaptation to humidity (Science Advances 2022), and is a key component of adaptation to absolute altitude (Nature 2022).

 Current areas of interest include: